buley/personal/src/content/learning.md

 - Focus on structural understanding over memorization
 - Build knowledge that transfers across domains
 - Test understanding through immediate application

+> *"Live as if you were to die tomorrow.
+Learn as if you were to live forever." — Mahatma Gandhi*

 **Essential Truth:**
 If I can't explain it simply or apply it practically, I don't truly understand it.